GSSparks/RecipeVault/recipes/mom's_chicken.md

 ## Instructions
 Take flour and breadcrumbs and mix together in a bowl.
 Place chicken in bowl and shake. ... the bowl ... not yourself.
-Take chicken and place is hot oil and fry until chicken is fully cooked. :)
+Take chicken and place in hot oil and fry until chicken is fully cooked. :)